-Your radio may be programmed to automatically view status updates and text messages on receipt.
+Your radio may be also programmed to automatically view the full status update or text message on receipt.

-You can also delete the selected call or messages, or delete all queued calls and messages.
+You can also delete the selected call or messages, or delete all gueued calls and messages.

 Call alert

 You can let another radio user know that you want to talk to them by sending them a call alert page.
 When the other radio user receives the call alert page, they can call you back when it is convenient.